nxenon/h2spacex/README.md

   - [x] Socks5 Proxy

 # More Research
-Some following statements are just ideas and not testes or implemented.
+Some following statements are just ideas and not tested or implemented.

 - More Request in a Single Packet
   - Increase MSS (Idea by James Kettle)